WHAT REASONING IS AND

 Reasoning isn't a substitute for knowledge.

-Without knowledge, reasoning can't safely guide us through fixing a toaster,
+Without knowledge, reasoning can't safely guide us through using a toaster,

 let alone designing a bridge, flying

-a plane, curing a disease, or remedying economic recession.
+a plane, curing a disease, or remedying economic fluctuations.
 But with a working knowledge of

 these things, disciplined reasoning helps us to master them with